-The following data are available as inputs into the west coast rock lobster areadisaggregated assessments.
+The following data are available as inputs into the west coast rock lobster area-disaggregated assessments.
 Assessments are conducted at a super-area level, i.e. five different assessments are conducted.
+Data types 1-3 relate to the data for the resource as a whole.
 Methods and assumptions used to split these data for use in the area-disaggregated assessments had to be developed.
-(Note that the resource is actually treated as five independent stocks for assessment and management purposes, based both on evidence of relative low movement of lobsters, and following recommendations from a previous (2010) International Panel to this effect in the light of indications of different trends and hence dynamics amongst the different Zones.)
+(Note that the resource is actually treated as five independent stocks for assessment and management purposes, based both on evidence of relative low movement of lobsters, and following recommendations from a previous International Panel to this effect in the light of indications of different trends and hence dynamics amongst the different Zones.)